 We recently interviewed Ben Moreau, director for strategy and innovation at Experian Asia Pacific to discuss the power of data-driven marketing and how it drives the effectiveness of a marketing campaign.
-Experian is a LiveRamp partner, its data is available through the IdentityLink™ Data Store feature.
+Experian is a LiveRamp partner, its data is available through the IdentityLink™ Data Marketplace feature.

 1. Why do you think data-driven marketing is important?